orjanj/twitter-incident-visualizer/INSTALL.md

 root@host:~# echo deb http://apt.postgresql.org/pub/repos/apt bionic-pgdg main > /etc/apt/sources.list.d/pgdg.list
 ```

-6. Install pgAdmin and follow the instructions (this requires that you have a desktop installed, if not; install `lightdm` also)
+6. Install pgAdmin and follow the instructions (this requires that you have a desktop environment installed, if not; install `lightdm` or `gdm` also, or something else if you prefer)
 ```
 root@host:~# apt-get update && apt-get install pgadmin4 -y
 ```